OpenSimulationInterface/osi-sensor-model-packaging/doc/specification.rst

 -  Logical models, like e.g. sensor fusion models, which consume ``osi3::SensorData`` as input and produce ``osi3::SensorData`` as output.

--  Traffic Participant models, which consume ``osi3::SensorView`` as input and generate ``osi3::TrafficUpdate`` as output.
+-  Traffic participant models, which consume ``osi3::SensorView`` as input and generate ``osi3::TrafficUpdate`` as output.
 These models can internally use e.g. Environmental effect, Sensor and/or Logical models as part of a modeled autonomous vehicle, but they can also be used to